 From Government of Mexico- Own work, https://mexicocity.cdmx.gob.mx/venues/capilla-del-cerrito/?lang=es

-Located in the vicinity of the Basilica of Guadalupe, the Cerrito Chapel occupies a special place in the history and religious devotion of Mexico.
+Located in the vicinity of the Basilica of Guadalupe, the Cerrito Chapel occupies a special place in Mexico’s history and religious devotion.
 This site is considered the place where the Virgin of Guadalupe appeared to Juan Diego in the 16th century, marking a transcendental event in Mexican culture and faith.
-Since then, the chapel has been a constant point of pilgrimage for those seeking a deep spiritual connection with the patron saint of Mexico.
+Since then, the chapel has been a constant point of pilgrimage for those seeking a deep spiritual connection with Mexico’s patroness.

-- For more information, visit the website of Capilla del Cerrito
+- For more information, visit the website of Chapel of the Little Hill

 - Location: Plaza de las Américas, 1 CERRO DEL TEPEYAC, Villa Gustavo A. Madero, Gustavo A. Madero, 07050 Mexico City, CDMX, Mexico